AaltoSciComp/hpc-examples/ngrams/README.md

 # ngram calculation HPC sample program

-These are data-based example scirpts of a HPC cluster.
+These are data-based example scripts for a HPC cluster.
 They are made quickly and designed to be easy to understand (though it's not intended that people look at the code) and show interesting problems you might face when using a cluster.